Scouting on the San Francisco peninsula began shortly after the organization of the Boy Scouts of America in 1910

 In the early 1990’s, the National Council began to look at consolidating operations, and studies were conducted in each region to examine possible council mergers and consolidations.
 Ironically, the study recommended that San Mateo County Council be merged into San Francisco Bay Area Council and that Stanford Area Council be merged into Santa Clara County Council.
 The boards of the two councils decided to preemptively merge together, and the new Pacific Skyline Council was formed on March 15, 1994 with Tim Gorman serving as the first Scout Executive.
 The two Order of the Arrow lodges followed suit a year later to create Ohlone Lodge #63

-Today the Pacific Skyline Council is comprised of nearly 300 units serving more than 8000 youth in Cub Scouts, Boy Scouts, Venturing, Exploring, and Learning for Life, with over 2500 adult volunteers and service centers in Foster City and Palo Alto.
+Today the Pacific Skyline Council is comprised of over 130 units serving more than 3700 youth in Cub Scouts, Boy Scouts, Venturing, and Exploring with over 1500 adult volunteers and service centers in Foster City and Palo Alto.
 The Scout Executive during the 100th Anniversary year was Kent Downing.
-The council sent two troops to the BSA National Jamboree in Virginia in 2010 and is well-poised to meet the future.
+The council sent a contingent to the BSA National Jamboree in Virginia in 2023 and is well-poised to meet the future.

 – by David T. Miura